mrisen/inet-showcases/wireless/coexistence/doc/index.rst

 For example, both IEEE 802.11 and IEEE 802.15.4 have versions that use the 2.4 GHz ISM band.
 As such, the signals of the two protocols can interfere (called cross-technology interference, or CTI).

-INET has support for simulating cross-technology interference (CTI).
-TODO: between what protocols? only 802.11 and 15.4? or any protocol...and it depends on what?
+INET has support for simulating CTI between any of its wireless protocol models.
 Simulation can be used to examine how the different protocols interact and affect each other's operation.
 This showcase demonstrates the coexistence of INET's 802.11 and 802.15.4 models.